sallyzmk/project/pokemone/README.md

       - End of confrontation
         Restores the HP, Mana, and Defense of all Pokémon participating in battle to their original gauges.

+  - *Pokemon registration:
+    - Basic Pokemon
+      - five kinds of attributes
+        grass < fire < water < electricity < land < grass
+      - 10 Pokémon for each attribute
+      - 50 in total
+    - Enema Pokémon
+      - 3 sets in total
+      - 4 in each set
+      - 12 in total
+      - The leader Pokemon has no skills.
+Because a beginner player cannot defeat the leader's Pokémon, which even uses skills.

   - *Pocket Ball:
     - Applying the Pokeball catch rate in the actual Pokemon game to the code.
     - Applied the shaking formula from the actual Pokemon game to the code.

     </div>
 </details>